d-rec/drec-origin/docs/usage-guide/get-started.md

 # Get Started

 This guide will help you sign up, log in, and navigate the platform with ease.
-Whether you are a **Buyer** or a **DRE Developer**, you’ll find clear instructions, useful tips, and troubleshooting advice to ensure a smooth experience.
+Whether you are a **Buyer** or a **DRE Project Developer**, you’ll find clear instructions, useful tips, and troubleshooting advice to ensure a smooth experience.

 ## Introduction